Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/mozart_var_annotation_details.md

 </table>

-### Similarity Matrixes of inter-group fragment pairs
+### Similarity Matrixes of intra-group fragment pairs
 The tick indexes reflect the bin numbers within the SSM of the whole rehearsal.

 <table>